The Boatniks: Cast

+Music

+The film's theme song, "Boatniks," was written by Bruce Belland and Robert F. Brunner.

 Release

 The Boatniks was released on July 1, 1970 at the Ziegfeld Theatre in New York City.
-It was re-released theatrically on June 10, 1977.
+The film's initial release included the animated short It's Tough to Be a Bird and the live-action short Hang Your Hat on the Wind.
+The film was re-released theatrically on June 10, 1977.

 Home media

-It was released twice on VHS in November 1983 and March 18, 1997, DVD on August 2, 2005, and Blu-ray on June 21, 2016 in a Disney Movie Club exclusive, 45th Anniversary Edition.
+The Boatniks was released through VHS on April 7, 1984.
+The film was released on DVD on August 2, 2005.
+On June 21, 2016, The Boatnik was released on Blu-ray disc as a Disney Movie Club exclusive, 45th Anniversary Edition.

 Reception

 In 1970, the film earned an estimated $5 million in North American rentals.
 By 1976 this figure was up to $6.6 million.

 Roger Greenspun of The New York Times wrote that the film "isn't a good movie about boating, and it doesn't really try to be.
 It isn't good situation comedy either, though it does try to be."
-Variety stated, "There's nothing that isn't familiar about the comedy in this Disney summer release, but it's so well handled that even anticipated gags come through with honors."
+Variety wrote: "There's nothing that isn't familiar about the comedy in this Disney summer release, but it's so well handled that even anticipated gags come through with honors."
 Kevin Thomas of the Los Angeles Times called it "a better than usual Disney comedy.
 It wisely involves a lot of very good people in a series of mishaps of which they make the absolute most."
-Writing in The Washington Post, Judith Martin thought the film was "better than most," but she expressed concern about the "humor based on national and sexual stereotypes," including "[t]wo separate instances of the old Mexican-American caricature done in a way that no one would dare do about blacks these days."
-The Monthly Film Bulletin wrote, "Characteristically wholesome Disney comedy, quite enjoyable on its own unsophisticated level though not in the same class as The Love Bug, mainly because of a surfeit of dialogue (and a consequent lack of sight gags) and Robert Morse's slight unease in conveying the central character's easygoing amiability."
+Writing in The Washington Post, Judith Martin thought the film was "better than most", but she expressed concern about the "humor based on national and sexual stereotypes", including "[t]wo separate instances of the old Mexican-American caricature done in a way that no one would dare do about blacks these days."
+The Monthly Film Bulletin wrote: "Characteristically wholesome Disney comedy, quite enjoyable on its own unsophisticated level though not in the same class as The Love Bug, mainly because of a surfeit of dialogue (and a consequent lack of sight gags) and Robert Morse's slight unease in conveying the central character's easygoing amiability."